🧮Sales Tax Calculator

 • Florida: ~7.0% average combined

-These are averages across each state.
-The actual combined tax rate for your specific city or county may be higher or lower.
-Check your state Department of Revenue website for an address-level lookup tool.
+These are averages; the rate for your specific address may differ.
+Check your state Department of Revenue website for an address-level lookup tool to find the exact combined rate for any location.

-Not every purchase is subject to sales tax.
-Exemptions differ by state but follow common patterns:
+Not every purchase is taxable.
+Exemptions vary significantly by state but follow these general patterns:

-• Often taxable: Restaurant meals, electronics, furniture, digital downloads, and most services in states that tax services
+• Almost always taxable: Restaurant meals (prepared food), electronics, furniture, vehicles, digital downloads, and most household goods

-• Varies by state: Candy and soft drinks, over-the-counter medications, and clothing above a value threshold
+• Varies by state: Candy and soft drinks (some states tax them as food, others don't), over-the-counter medications, dietary supplements, and agricultural supplies

 Frequently Asked Questions